Marksmanship Hunter PvP Rotation and Playstyle (Dragonflight 10.2)

 Spirit Link Totem

-Whenever you see a Shaman drop Earthern Wall Totem, you should be looking to
+burst.
+Whenever you see a Shaman drop

-totem), do not trap them until they are outside of it.
+kite them out of the totem), do not trap them until they are outside of it.

 Cross Crowd Control

-Even if there is a stun on the Healer before you aim your trap, there are
+Even if there is a stun on the Healer before you aim your Trap, there are

 other complications.
 For example, you could be facing a shaman who will press

-Grounding Totem to deny your trap, a warrior using
+Grounding Totem to deny your Trap, a warrior using

-War Banner, or a Retribution Paladin using
+or a Retribution Paladin using

-Blessing of Sanctuary to
+Blessing of Sanctuary to cancel your

 Intimidation.